pak-app/avr-projects/README.md

-# avr-projects-with-c
+## avr-projects-with-c
-This repository is for my University AVR projects.
+This repository is for my University (SBU) AVR projects.